dfinity/examples/motoko/minimal-counter-dapp/README.md

 - git
 - Node.js
-- DFX
+- dfx

-git and Node can be installed from various package managers.
+Git and Node can be installed from various package managers.
 DFX can be installed following the instructions [here](https://smartcontracts.org/docs/quickstart/local-quickstart.html#download-and-install).

 ### Install
 Install the example dapp project: